PCCMC At a Glance

 • Dual Enrollment at Community College of Philadelphia

-• Summer Bridge – college course for incoming freshmen
+• Summer Bridge – college course for rising sophomores

-• Elective courses include Geography, Art, Health and Physical Education, Contemporary Issues, Drama,
+• Elective courses include Art, Health and Physical Education, Personal Fitness,

 • Tutoring